ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 (🌧︎: Involves an accepted GitHub Pull Request or other significant assistance from the community.
 Thanks for your help!)

+**3.9.0**

+- New content:
+	- Items:
+		- En Passant (T2): Melee strike with your Utility skill to recharge it.
+		- Wax Feather (Lunar): Staying airborne ignites your attacks and lowers gravity...
+BUT also weakens your armor and speed.
+		- Nautilus Protocol (T3 Void): All turrets and drones gain flat armor and regen, and a slight damage bonus.
+Ping to detonate.
+Corrupts all RC Controllers.
+- Balance pass:
+	- Lemurian's Claw:
+		- Partial rework.
+			- New behavior: targets a chest, which it will open for free and add an extra drop to.
+Will also grant enemies copies of an item from the same drop table, with count dependent on rarity (more common items grant more stacks).
+			- Old behavior: targets an item, which it will duplicate one copy of to each ally, and one copy per ally to enemies.
+			- *This item had too much cheese potential, between allowing saving it for "useless for enemies" items & being able to use it with an item discard mod.
+This change should make Lemurian's Claw harder to abuse, while also giving it some use in singleplayer.*
+- Lemurian's Claw now displays an animation for granting items to enemies, instead of granting instantly and silently.
+- Fixed Celestial Gambit being able to grant items to enemies after the teleporter boss dies.
+- RC Controller now suppresses vanilla ping behavior while triggering an AI override (may be reverted in config).
+- Potential fix for Scavenger's Rucksack slot swapping not working in multiplayer.
+- Fixed missing Risk of Options integration on `Tinker's Satchel/Items.FudgeDice/BoostAmount`.

 **3.8.0**

 - Balance pass: